-D. Automatic Sampling Devices
+d.
+Automatic Sampling Devices

 Users may utilize automatic sampling equipment for performing sampling requirements.
 These devices must be properly installed, adjusted, and maintained, have refrigeration capability, and comply with USEPA Approved Methods.
-Refrigeration must be used, when required, to maintain the temperature of the sample as specified in Section III.
+Refrigeration must be used, when required, to maintain the temperature of the sample as specified in Section 3 of this Appendix.

-E. Use of Standard Concentrations for Sanitary Waste and/or Non-Contact Cooling Water
+e.
+Use of Standard Concentrations for Sanitary Waste and/or Non-Contact Cooling Water

-Users with multiple outfalls who have one or more outfalls which discharge strictly domestic wastes and/or noncontact cooling water may elect to sample such discharge(s) on a onetime-only, two-day, time-composite basis (Sections II.A.2) to characterize such discharge(s).
-If analyses indicate that BOD and SS concentrations are less than standard domestic waste concentrations of 119 mg/L for BOD and 168 mg/L for SS, then these outfalls need not be sampled again and standard concentrations of 119 mg/L for BOD and 168 mg/L for SS may be used for subsequent reporting purposes, unless operational changes affect the nature of the representative discharges.
+Users with multiple outfalls who have one or more outfalls which discharge strictly domestic wastes and/or noncontact cooling water may elect to sample such discharge(s) on a onetime-only, two-day, time-composite basis (refer to Section 2a(2) of this Appendix) to characterize such discharge(s).
+If analyses indicate that BOD and SS concentrations are less than standard domestic waste concentrations of 119 mg/L for BOD and 168 mg/L for SS, then these outfalls need not be sampled again and standard concentrations of 119 mg/L for BOD and 168 mg/L for SO and 168 mg/L for SS may be used for subsequent reporting purposes, unless operational changes affect the nature of the representative discharges.
 However, the volume of domestic wastes and/or non- contact cooling water wastes must be determined by measurement at the outfalls or by in-plant installation of water meters.
 Alternatively, a User may elect to sample these outfalls during each sampling program.